Pet-Safe Lawn Care Tips

 Equipment and Machines

-Make sure that your animals are inside when you’re operating a leaf blower, lawn mower, or snowblower as these machines can spray exhaust, snow, and other debris at high speeds.
+Make sure that your animals are inside when you’re operating a leaf blower, lawnmower, or snowblower as these machines can spray exhaust, snow, and other debris at high speeds.
+Also, be mindful of how you’re storing your equipment.
+Those sharp blades can easily cut your pet if they get too curious and close.

-Give Green Lawn Fertilizing a call at 888-581-5296 today.
 As lawn care professionals and pet lovers, we’ve got some ideas on how to make your lawn look great without sacrificing your pet’s safety.
+Give Green Lawn Fertilizing a call at 888-581-5296 today to learn about our Green Lawn Program and more.